GeneralProducts/day-of-code/_posts/2018-08-31-tools-of-the-trade.md

 * Atom
 * Sublime

-Text editors look like this:
+Text editors look something like this.
+They can also run in light mode.
+Notice the file menu down the left hand side: this is for file navigation, just like in Finder (Mac) or File Explorer (Windows).

 ![image of a text editor](/assets/images/text-editor.png)

 ## A publisher website
 On the Day of Code, you will write a website which displays book data on a series of web pages.
-You’ll be using all the technologies described previously.
+You’ll be using all the tools and technologies described on this page.

 ## What you’ve learned
 * You tell computers what to do by using a programming